kenwals/shinrin-yoku/TESTING.md

 ---

-I tested the site as I went along, manual testing or automated testing using online tools (listed below).
+I tested the site as I went along, manually testing or automated testing using online tools (listed below).
 I focused on getting the site working on a small mobile phone screen first (iPhone 5 simulation on the Chrome Developer tools), and then subsequently all other screen sizes.

 Utilities/channels used for testing were: